MarceloWesley/BeautySalon-OriginSix/README.md

 # BeautySalon-OriginSix

-# Sobre
+# About
-Projeto feito na NLW Together da RocketSeat, Aprendi bastante com esse projeto e fiz diversas modificações nele.
+Project made at RocketSeat's NLW Together, I learned a lot from this project and made several changes to it.

-## Tecnologias Usadas
+## Technologies
 - JavaScript
 - CSS
 - HTML

-## Libs Usada
+## Library
 - [ScrollReveal](https://scrollrevealjs.org/)
 - [Swiper](https://swiperjs.com/)